KyberCritter/Electric-Referee/README.md

 # Electric-Referee
-A digital referee for singleplayer Dungeons and Dragons.
+A digital referee for singleplayer Fifth Edition.